“If you invest in a girl or a woman, you are investing in everybody else.”

 Rural community members cannot dream of bettering their situation if they do not have a source of income and a means to feed their children.
 The economy in Bhikamkor is male-dominated and relies heavily on agriculture.
 As a result, people suffer greatly during droughts or poor yield seasons.
 Bhikamkor residents do not have much education or job skills beyond agriculture and many men struggle with alcoholism and drug addiction, resulting in widespread poverty.

-Conservative cultural norms in the village restrict women from fully participating in the formal economy.
+Conservative cultural norms in both villages restrict women from fully participating in the formal economy.
 Girls are married at young ages and are responsible for bearing children and taking care of the house.

-Before IPHD adopted Bhikamkor in 2014, most of the women in the village were not allowed to leave the house, let alone seek employment.
+Before IPHD adopted Bhikamkor in 2014, and Kaliberi in 2020, most of the women in the village were not allowed to leave the house, let alone seek employment.
 Research shows that women typically invest a higher proportion of their incomes back into their families and communities than men do, making the economic empowerment of women vital to community development.

 Our work

-Once the ladies finish the Skills Development Program, we link them with the Saheli Women where based on her capacity she will join the work station where she will either do embroidery, stiching or other art work for clothing.
-The Saheli Women is one of our benchmarks success in the village.
-The Saheli Women is a fashion social enterprise that partners international designers with Bhikamkor women to create ethically-produced clothing, accessories and homeware.
+Once the ladies finish the Skills Development Program, we link them with the Saheli Women where based on her capacity she will join the work station where she can thrive.
+The Saheli Women is one of our benchmarks success in the villages.
+The Saheli Women is a fashion social enterprise that partners international designers with Bhikamkor and Kaliberi women to create ethically-produced clothing, accessories and homeware.